jkosik/gke-deployer/README.md

 ```
 - create GitHub Actions Secret for GCP_SSH_PRIVATE_KEY used in Jumphost (Ansible and adminstration).

+## Running CICD and git branch management
+Branches are organized as `dev/stage/prod`.
+Branch name is passed to `INFRA_ENV` varaible within CICD workflow.
+Based on that Terraform decides which *.tfvars file to use.
+Also Ansible
+and decides variable used within Terraform as well as Ansible for parametrization.

 ## Additional info
 #### Master-Workload architecture
 In production, optionally build Master GCP Project to manage Workload GCP Projects.